celestiaorg/docs/developers/blobstream-rollups.md

   - data root tuple proof to the data root tuple: to prove that that Celestia block, referenced by its height and data root, was committed to by Blobstream.

-More details on the share commitment inclusion proof can be found in the [commitment scheme docs](https://docs.celestia.org/developers/blobstream-proof-queries#the-commitment-scheme).
+More details on the share commitment inclusion proof can be found in the [commitment scheme docs](https://docs.celestia.org/developers/blobstream-proof-queries#the-commitment-scheme) and also the [data square layout](https://github.com/celestiaorg/celestia-app/blob/main/specs/src/specs/data_square_layout.md#blob-share-commitment-rules).

 If all of these proofs are valid, then you successfully managed to prove that the data corresponding to that share commitment has been posted to Celestia.